unalipa333/Web-Scraper-Python-Pandas/README.md

 # Web-Scraper-Python-Pandas

-A python scraper using requests and bs4.
+A python scraper using requests, bs4 and pandas.

 Extract, Transform and Load Process.